 In the previous tutorial, we used a [box] primitive.

 We are going to use [geometry] shapes, which are more developed shapes.

-Geometry is a object that is made by vertice/edges/polygons, and you can create a developed and freeform shape by editing it.
+Geometry is an object that is made by vertices / edges / polygons.
+You can create a developed and freeform shape by editing it.

 Primitives cannot be edited directly, so we need to change it to polygons first.

 You should already know what tool we need to use when you want to edit an object already placed in a scene.